 Every ESL instructor should already know to work on each of the four language skills in every class and this is especially important in the multi-level class.
 This includes reading, writing, speaking, and listening.
 Each student has strengths and weaknesses, regardless of their proficiency level and covering all four language skills ensures that everyone is challenged and everyone has their moment to shine (or at least get by).

-Have you taught a multi-level English class before?
+Have you taught teaching multi-level ESL classes before?
 What kind of strategies did you use to keep students of all levels engaged?
 Let us know in the comments below!

 - Roberts, M. (2007).
 Teaching in the multilevel classroom.
 New York: Pearson Education.
 Retrieved July 12, 2016.